TianMeds/Laravel-API/README.md

 This guide will walk you through the process of creating a REST API using Laravel, a popular PHP framework.
 Before diving in, make sure you are familiar with MVC frameworks.
 You can find more information [here](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm).

+Before diving to API lets discuss  it in a simple or non program type of language, Imagine an API like a menu in a restaurant.
+You, the client, order from the menu, and the server, or the backend, prepares your request.
+The API is the middleman that facilitates this communication, just like how a menu helps you communicate your order to the kitchen.
+It's a way for different software systems to talk to each other effectively and efficiently.

 ## Prerequisites

 Make sure you have the following set up: